Skip to Main Content

 Scholarship recipients will be announced within 60 days of the closing date for submissions.
 The winner will be profiled on OPPI’s website and OPPI’s social media channels.
 The winners will also be recognized at an awards event at the 2024 Conference being held in Hamilton, Ontario this September.

-Jodie is the recipiant of the Ronald M. Keeble Undergraduate Scholarship and the Opportunity Scholarship
+Ethan is the recipient of the Ronald M. Keeble Undergraduate Scholarship.

 Questions?